zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ## Cleaning up

-If above, you used helm, cleaning us as easy as first running:
+If above helm was used, cleaning us as easy as first running:

 ```
 helm delete --purge rmq
 ```

-Otherwise, the following will manually delete all the created any created resources from your cluster.
+Otherwise, the following will manually delete all the created any created resources from our cluster.

 Run:
 ```